ohmu. avatar

 31

-4 days ago
+4 months ago

 Questioning stimulants

 I'm having somewhat of an identity crisis.
-I'm questioning whether it's right to take ADHD medication or not.
+I'm questioning whether it's right for me to take ADHD medication or not.
 I take antidepressants, which I have come to terms with that I need.
 When it comes to my ADHD however it's not a mental health condition, and I feel like I shouldn't have to medicate it away.
 It's like I'm supressing my personality.
 I do take vyvanse right now though.
 The source of me questioning this is the neurodiversity movement among autism, that is also beginning to encompass ADHD more as well.
 What are your thoughts about this?
 To be clear: I'm not questioning the effectiveness of stimulants, or people's personal choices as a whole.
 If it works for you and you are not concerned with the philosophical/existential part: good for you!

 chalussy avatar